Dvtt0253/Digital-Bookstore-Shop/README.md

 # Digital-Bookstore-Shop
-A demo e-commerce website for selling digital books that is built with Flask and SQLAlchemy.
-Features include, shopping cart functionality and user authentication .
+A demo e-commerce website for selling digital books, built with Flask and SQLAlchemy.
+Features include a shopping cart, user authentication, and secure handling of user data.